websight-io/docs/docs/docs/developers/development/dialogs/index.md

 ![Multifield resource property](dialog-data-multifield.png)

 ## Validation
-WebSight supports the validation of dialog values on BackEnd side.
-If the value is incorrect, then it won’t be saved and the dialog can’t be submitted.
-The author will see a proper error message.
+WebSight supports the validation of dialog values on the backend side.
+If the value is incorrect, it won't be saved and the dialog can't be submitted.
+The author will see an error message:
 ![](dialog-backend-validation.png)

 ### Custom validator
-To prepare a custom validator you have to extend an `pl.ds.websight.dialog.spi.DialogValidator` form `pl.ds.websight:websight-dialogs-service` as an OSGi `@Component(service = DialogValidator.class)`.
+To prepare a custom validator you have to extend `pl.ds.websight.dialog.spi.DialogValidator` from `pl.ds.websight:websight-dialogs-service` as an OSGi `@Component(service = DialogValidator.class)`.

-You have to implement the following methods:
+You must implement the following methods:

-- `boolean supports(Resource resource)` - should return whether the dialog resource is supported by this validator - this check will be done for each resource representing dialog fields
+- `boolean supports(Resource resource)` - should return whether the dialog resource is supported by this validator.
+This check will be done for each resource that represents dialog fields
-- `String validate(Resource resource, Map<String, Object> propertiesToSave)` - should return a validation result.
-In the case of:
+- `String validate(Resource resource, Map<String, Object> propertiesToSave)` - should return a validation result as follows:
     - `success` - return null
-    - `error` - return String with a proper message, which will be displayed in Dialog
+    - `error` - return String with an error message, which will be displayed in the dialog

 ## Show/hide dialog fields
-By default, all dialog components are visible, but there is a possibility to hide them.
+By default, all dialog components are visible, but you can hide them if you wish.

 ### Context
-To show or hide a particular field depending on dialog context you can use a `ws:disallowedContext` parameter.
+To show or hide a particular field depending on dialog context you can use the `ws:disallowedContext` parameter.
 The default `context` value used for dialogs is `edit`.
-Depending on dialog usage different contexts might be used.
-For example during creating a page 'create' context is being used - this way some fields might be disabled during the page creation process.
+Depending on dialog usage, different contexts might be used.
+For example, when creating a page, the 'create' context is used.
+This waym some fields might be disabled during the page creation process.

 ```json
 "ws:disallowedContext": ["create"]
 ```

-To hide an element in dialog, the request from Front-End which fetches it has to contain the additional parameter `context`.
-If the context value matches one of `ws:dissallowedContext` values, then the field won’t be rendered.
-To check request details, go to the [Swagger documentation](http://localhost:8080/apps/apidocs#/apps/websight-dialogs-service/docs/api.html).
+To hide an element in dialog, the request from the front-end that fetches it must contain the additional parameter `context`.
+If the context value matches one of the `ws:dissallowedContext` values, then the field won't be rendered.
+To check request details, refer to the [Swagger documentation](http://localhost:8080/apps/apidocs#/apps/websight-dialogs-service/docs/api.html).

 ### Conditions
-To show or hide a particular field depends on other fields’ state you can use a `ws:display` node.
+To show or hide a particular field based on other fields' state, you can use a `ws:display` node.
-This node should contain children defining conditions to show the element.
-If the component has such a child node it’s hidden by default.
-It’s required to fulfill at least one condition to show the component.
+This node should contain children that define the conditions that determine whether the element is displayed.
+If the component has this child node, it's hidden by default.
+It must fulfill at least one of the defined conditions to show the component.

 Each condition should have two properties:

-- sourceName - with the name of the component whose value would be checked
+- sourceName - the name of the component whose value would be checked
-- values - with one or more values.
+- values - one or more values.
 At least one of them should match the source field value to fulfill the condition.

 Example conditions configurations: